sasicodes/next-ts/README.md

 ## Usage

-- `nexus` - to generate schema for typescript
+ `nexus` - to generate schema for typescript

+ - In `nexus` we have to define the types manually

+ Usign `codegen` to generate types for our application based on `schema.graphql` as input